beagleboard/beaglebone-ai-64/QSG.md

 # Trademarks
 * ARM® and Cortex® are trademarks of ARM Ltd.
-* BeagleBone® and BeagleBoard.org® are trademarks of the BeagleBoard.org Foundation
+* BeagleBone® and BeagleBoard.org® are trademarks of BeagleBoard.org Foundation